pkuphil/ppkkuu/_pages/WIP.md

         <p class="research-work-summary">
-          I argue that evidence commonly taken to support a fragmented view of phenomenal consciousness is also compatible with a richer view.
+          I revisit the debate between rich and fragmented views of phenomenal consciousness using evidence from the Sperling paradigm and related work on attention.
+I argue that data often taken to favour the Fragment View can also be accommodated by the Rich View, and that the latter retains important theoretical advantages.
         </p>

       </article>